ArrowrIcon Home icon

 The bathroom was always cosy and warm.
 This was because the airing cupboard held the hot water tank, fed with hot water directly from the boiler in the kitchen below, and I don't think that the tank was insulated.
 Above the tank were wooden slatted shelves where sheets, etc, were put to air.

-The toilet
+The toilet/lavatory

 The toilet of many of the suburban houses that I saw was in the bathroom, which for some reason was considered inferior to having a separate one.
 I suppose an advantage of a separate toilet and bathroom was that someone using the one did not prevent someone else from using the other.
 However, with hindsight, a toilet without a washbasin was a major disadvantage, although it never seemed to occur to anyone at the time.
-Remember, these houses were state-of-the art for ordinary people at the time, and the bathrooms and toilets were a huge step up from in the Victorian and Edwardian housing estates.
+Remember, these houses were state-of-the art for ordinary people then, and the bathrooms and toilets were a huge step up from those in the Victorian and Edwardian housing estates.
 Anyway we didn't seem to suffer particularly from stomach upsets.

 All the toilets were the pull-chain flush type.
 The chains needed to be pulled with a particularly rapid type of jerk in order to make the flush work.